ADirin/OTP1_LectureMaterial/Week 4/Home_Assignment/lecture_Assignment/temp_conversion.md

 }

 ```
-Writing JUnit Tests
+## Writing JUnit Tests
-Step 3: Set Up JUnit in Your Project
+#### Step 3: Set Up JUnit in Your Project
-Add JUnit dependency:
+1. Add JUnit dependency:
-Right-click on your project and select Add Framework Support.
+- Right-click on your project and select Add Framework Support.
-Select JUnit and click OK.
+- Select JUnit and click OK.
-Ensure that JUnit 4 is selected and that it's added as a dependency.
+- Ensure that JUnit 4 is selected and that it's added as a dependency.
-Step 4: Create the Test Class
+2. Step 4: Create the Test Class
-Generate a test class:
+1. Generate a test class:
-Right-click on the TemperatureConverter class file.
+- Right-click on the TemperatureConverter class file.
-Select Go to > Test or Generate > Test.
+- Select Go to > Test or Generate > Test.
-Choose to create a new test class and name it TemperatureConverterTest.
+- Choose to create a new test class and name it TemperatureConverterTest.
-Select JUnit4 as the testing framework.
+- Select JUnit4 as the testing framework.
-Step 5: Write Unit Tests
+#### Step 5: Write Unit Tests
-Initialize the Test Class:
+1. Initialize the Test Class:

-Add the following setup code to the TemperatureConverterTest class:
+- Add the following setup code to the TemperatureConverterTest class:

+2. Write Test Methods:

+- Add the following test methods to the TemperatureConverterTest class:

 ``` java
 import org.junit.Before;